goetzrobin/we-still-alive-netlify/src/pages/index.md

   text: The articles that will be posted on this website regularly are a chance to
-    the readers to expand their curiosity, to embrace a new way of approaching commonality of familiar events that not always find space to simple answers, and to see science as an educator with interests and satisfactions.
+    the readers to expand their curiosity, to embrace a new way of approaching commonality of familiar events that not always find space to simple answers, and to see science as an educator with interests and in one particular developing area in Kenya.
 The blog aims to involve readers to agree, dispute, and question the content of science with the writer to go to share the common objective of helping the unmoving needs required in developing populations.
 It is a chance to raise, together, the money necessary to support the mission that WeStillAlive believes in.
   image: /img/ee.jpg
 indexBlog:
   heading: Thoughts & Posts